Hackit-Playbook/HAL/_posts/2017-05-03-Phase 2 - Prototype.md

 ---
 layout: post
-title: Phase 1 - Discover
+title: Phase 2 - Prototype
 ---

-The discover phase enables you to form a team around a clear understanding of a problem.

-This is important because work often starts because someone believes they’ve found a potential solution and just wants it to be implemented.
-Sometimes that solution turns out to partially solve the problem, particularly when that problem is complex.
-If the implementation takes time or costs money the work may have made that problem worse.

-Therefore, the discover phase is useful if a service is considering purchasing a solution ‘off the shelf’ but not if a piece of technology has already been procured.
+The purpose of this phase is to understand how you can meet the user needs you identified in discovery and tackle the biggest risks to the project.

+This is important because sometimes projects move the more complex parts to the end of a project - such as integration between systems or discovering whether users will adopt a new technology.
+Prototyping enables us to understand how to deliver a solution and whether it will work through real-life testing before we commit further resources to the solution.

+A prototyping phase can be valuable to support the introduction of an ‘off the shelf’ solution, particularly if it has been purchased as ‘software as a service’.

+<h2>Team and skills</h2>
 During a prototyping phase, it is particularly important to work with a team that can share the understanding of what users need and continue to support the project in the next phase of work.